pkowalek/ANDI-challenge/README.md

 Gradient boosting model is built from multiple decision trees.
 The trees are not independent.
 The predictions of individual trees are made sequentially by learning from mistakes committed by the ensemble.

 ### 2.2 Characteristics used for feeding model:
-- diffusion coeffitient D
+- diffusion coefficient
 - anomalous exponent
 - efficiency
 - mean squared displacement ratio
 - straightness
 - max excursion normalised
 - asymmetry (only 2D, 3D)
-- fractald imension
+- fractal dimension
 - gaussianity
 - kurtosis (only 2D, 3D)
 - trappedness